techgirlgeek/local_dev/README.md

       2. If you don't have a sub-directory, Sites in your home directory, create it.
       3. git clone git@bitbucket.org:hdscode/local_dev.git
       4. Change directory into local_dev: cd local_dev
-      5. Make sure vagrant hostmanager is installed:
+      5. Make sure vagrant hostmanager is installed by running:
+         1. vagrant plugin list
+      6. To install hostmanager:
-      6. vagrant plugin install vagrant-hostmanager
+         1. vagrant plugin install vagrant-hostmanager
   5. Make sure you are connected to the VPN.
   6. To see a list of all sites ready to build, do a vagrant status:
       1. vagrant status